rackerlabs/docs-developer-blog/_posts/2018-08-16-oms-rollback.md

 computing architectures.
 It also offers monitoring and administration capabilities.

-While a rollback can be daunting, ensuring that you use proper planning can help.
+While a rollback can be daunting, careful planning can make things go more smoothly.
 Using the methods described in this blog post will help you revert changes with minimal impact.

 If you run into problems during your rollback, contact Oracle Support and